10 Best Appendix Carry Holsters (AIWB Holster) in 2023 Review

 • Adjustable cant and retention

-4. Concealment Express Kydex Holster
+4. Concealment Express Rounded IWB Kydex Holster

 Check Price on Amazon

-Concealment express is another one of my favorite holster companies.
-This model here has a minimalist design that is perfect for appendix, hip, cross draw, palm in back, and owb carry.
+Concealment Express is another one of my favorite holster companies.
+This model here has a minimalist design that is perfect for appendix, hip, cross draw, palm in back, and OWB carry

 It comes with a standard 1.5-inch belt clip and utilizes a Posi click audible retention lock system.
-Like most the other holsters on this list, it is made of 0.08 KYDEX.
+Like most of the other holsters on this list, it is made of 0.08 KYDEX.
 The holder has a lightweight (2.5 oz) and sleek design.

 The retention pressure and carry angle (cant) can easily be adjusted with a Philips screwdriver.